MechanicalRock/mechanicalrock.github.io/_posts/2019-08-24-inception-pipelines-pt6.markdown

 ## Step 4 - Configure Your CLI User

 Now that you have your [IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) it's time to configure the AWS CLI with the credentials.
-When running the `aws configure` command, I've specified a specific profile name which allows me to jump between different AWS Accounts quite easily.
+When running the `aws configure` command, I've used a specific profile name which allows me to jump between different AWS Accounts quite easily.
 If you are just seeding and using one AWS Account then you could just use the default profile.

 ```bash
 $ aws configure --profile InceptionPipelineSeedingUser